48 hours, 24 minutes and 15 seconds, 2018 - 19.

 For the primary purpose of suicide awareness and prevention, 48 Hours, 24 Minutes and 15 Seconds results from a fleeting performance in response to an ongoing crisis.
 Having the creation of the work cease due to mental and physical inability suggests that despite its production coming to an end, if capable, the creation of the objects would indefinitely continue.

 The production of the work was streamed live via Youtube.
 The pieces created during the performance will be first exhibited in June of 2019 as one of seven artist/social enterprise collaborations for A Fierce Hope, the keynote exhibition for Brisbane’s newest art and cultural hub Adderton: house & heart of mercy.

 This work has been made in partnership with the White Wreath Association: Action Against Suicide, an Australian non-profit organisation working as a suicide prevention/awareness service.
 The primary vision of the White Wreath Association is to raise funds in order to establish Safe-haven Centres, care facilities to treat and aid those suffering mental illnesses and a place to go to for those who are suicidal.
 For more information on the work of the White Wreath Association, please visit and consider donation at: https://www.whitewreath.org.au/

-Process images showing the 'performative element' of the project.
+Process images of the 'performative element' of the project.
 Photography: Alexandra Lawson.